-With Nanoparticle Tracking Analysis, you measure what you see.
+With nanoparticle tracking analysis, you measure what you see.
 Each individual particle in the field of view is counted and tracked in short video clips, creating accurate concentration calculations and particle size distributions.
 The ZetaView® combines these measurements with classical micro-electrophoresis, for determination of zeta-potential.
 All of these parameters can be measured both in scattering mode and in fluorescence mode, for determination of fluorescently-labelled sub-populations.
 The result is one compact instrument capable of measuring size, concentration, zeta-potential and fluorescence.

 - Moving the laser and objective synchronously allows sub-volume scanning of the sample cell.
 Measurements can be taken at 11 different positions across the cell, meaning measurements are based on having tracked thousands of individual particles, giving a more representative analysis than single-point measurements, and adding more power to the statistical analyses.

 - Moving the optics independently allows the system to automatically align the laser and objective, therefore automatically focussing the image of the particles and significantly minimising setup time.
-Once the the focussing is done, there is no need to repeat the procedure for the rest of the day.
+Once the focussing is done, there is no need to repeat the procedure for the rest of the day.

 Zeta potential is effectively a measure of the surface charge of a particle and the ZetaView® uses micro-electrophoresis to calculate it.

-The zeta potential distribution is calculated from the electrophoretic mobility results at the two stationary layers in the sample cell, or from an electrokinetic velocity profile obtained by scanning at all 11 positions throught the sample cell.
+The zeta potential distribution is calculated from the electrophoretic mobility results at the two stationary layers in the sample cell, or from an electrokinetic velocity profile obtained by scanning at all 11 positions throughout the sample cell.

 The zeta-potential is calculated from the Smoluchowski or Henry equation – see the “Theory” tab, above.
-In addition to the particle zeta potential result, the curvature of the a profile delivers information on the polarity and amount of ionic coating on the cell walls.
+In addition to the particle zeta potential result, the curvature of a profile delivers information on the polarity and amount of ionic coating on the cell walls.

 Zeta Potential Distributions